raphw/byte-buddy/byte-buddy-gradle-plugin/README.md

 A plugin can be applied automatically if the plugin's containing jar file declares the plugin's name in the *META-INF/net.bytebuddy/build.plugins* file.

+By default, the Byte Buddy plugin only adjusts the task dependency graph within a given project.
+If a different project depends on the compile task of another project, the Byte Buddy task might not be applied when the dependant task is executed.
+This behavior can be overridden by setting the `adjustment` property in the Byte Buddy extension.
+This way, Byte Buddy attempts to either resolve subprojects of a project (`Adjustement.SUB`), or all projects (`Adjustement.FULL`).
+This might not be allowed in newer Gradle versions if the build is executed in parallel.

 The plugin offers the implementation of custom tasks, the `ByteBuddyTask` transforms classes within a folder and writes it to another folder while using Gradle's incremental build feature what requires Gradle 6 or later.
 The `ByteBuddySimpleTask` does not support incremental build but works from Gradle 2 on up whereas the `ByteBuddyJarTask` allows the transformation of a bundled jar file.
 Insight into the Byte Buddy plugins autoconfiguration can be found in the debug log.